Kong/deck/docs/guides/kong-enterprise.md

 ### Sync

-If a workspace is not present, decK will attempt to create the workspace before doing a sync.
+If a workspace is not present, decK will error out.
+You should ensure that a workspace already exists before using decK.

 `diff` and `sync` command work with workspaces and the workspace to sync to is determined via the `_workspace` property inside the state file.